Constructing equivalences between quantum group fusion categories and Huang-Lepowsky modular categories via quantum gauge groups: Doplicher-Roberts and Huang problems

-A direct construction of the equivalence may be helpful to see how rigidity or modularity in the setting of CFT may be transported from corresponding results in the setting of quantum groups at roots of unity, which seem simpler, or vice versa, by a given explicit equivalence.
-Or to simplify or give new construction of other structures, e.g. unitary structures, with a quantum group viewpoint, or to see more connections with quantum groups of models derived from or generalizing these fundamental models.
+An explicit construction of the equivalence is helpful to see how rigidity, modularity or unitarity in the setting of CFT may be transported from corresponding results in the setting of quantum groups at roots of unity, which seem simpler, by our explicit equivalence.